This is only a sampling of days celebrating engineers – there may be others for different countries, regions, states, and affiliations.

 Date: Sunday, February 16, 2020, to Saturday, February 22, 2020

 Founded by National Society of Professional Engineers in 1951, EWeek (February 16–22, 2020) is dedicated to ensuring a diverse and well-educated future engineering workforce by increasing understanding of and interest in engineering and technology careers.
 (This is set to coincide with George Washington’s birthday.)

 World Engineering Day

 Date: Wednesday, March 4, 2020

-Starting from 2020, 4 March will now be the World Engineering Day for Sustainable Development as designated by the World Federation of Engineering Organizations (WFEO).
-Previously known as ‘Engineer’s Day’, the celebration was formerly observed in several counties on various dates throughout the year.
-The announcement was made on November 20th at the 2019 World Engineers Convention by WFEO President, Dr Marlene Kanga.
+Starting from 2020, March 4 will now be the World Engineering Day for Sustainable Development as designated by the World Federation of Engineering Organizations (WFEO).
+Previously known as ‘Engineer’s Day’, the celebration was formerly observed in several countries on various dates throughout the year.
+The announcement was made on November 20 at the 2019 World Engineers Convention by WFEO President, Dr. Marlene Kanga.
 The WFEO is one of the biggest engineering collectives in the world, bringing together national engineering organizations from over 90 nations and represents around 20 million engineers worldwide.
-The federation was founded on March 4th 1968, making the new date for World Engineering Day an obvious choice.
+The federation was founded on March 4, 1968, making the new date for World Engineering Day an obvious choice.